Facially Dual Complete (Nice) cones and lexicographic tangents: Facially Dual Complete Cones and Tangential Exposure

 and taking limits as $\alpha \to +\infty$ along the subsequence of $\{x_{\alpha}\}$ converging to $\bar{x}$, we reach a contradiction.
 Hence, we may assume $\iprod{s}{\bar{x}} = 0$, i.e., $\bar{x} \in F$.
 Applying the above limit argument with this new information, we conclude $\iprod{u}{\bar{x}} \leq 0$.
 Thus, by our choice of $u$, $\bar{x} = 0$, again leading to a contradiction.
 Therefore, there exists $\alpha$ such that $g_{\alpha} \in K^*$, and we are done. \end{proof}

 Next, we observe that FDCness and strong tangential exposedness are not affected by addition or removal of subspaces.

-\begin{proposition} Let $K = C+L$, where $L$ is a maximal linear subspace and $C$ is a closed convex cone such that $C \cap L = \{0\}$.
-Then the following statements are true. \begin{itemize} \item[(i)] The cone $K$ is strongly tangentially exposed if and only if $C$ is; \item[(ii)] The cone $K$ is FDC if and only if $C$ is. \end{itemize} \end{proposition} \begin{proof} Proof of (i) is contained in the proof of Theorem \ref{thm:tangentialdepth}.
-Proof of (ii) follows from definitions and fundamental properties. \end{proof}
+\begin{proposition} Let $K = C+L$, where $L$ is a linear subspace and $C$ is a closed convex cone such that $\lspan C \subseteq L^\perp$.
+Then the following statements are true. \begin{itemize} \item[(i)] The cone $K$ is strongly tangentially exposed if and only if $C$ is; \item[(ii)] The cone $K$ is FDC if and only if $C$ is. \end{itemize} \end{proposition} \begin{proof} For any $x\in K$ and its unique projection $p$ onto $C$ we have